kai687/sphinxawesome-theme/docs/how-to/configure/includes/syntax-highlighting.rst

 Syntax highlighting
 -------------------

-This theme lets you configure different color themes for syntax highlighting code blocks using these configuration options:
+You can choose any Pygments color scheme for syntax highlighting in code blocks.
+To use different color schemes for both light and dark modes, set both the :confval:`sphinx:pygments_style` and ``pygments_style_dark`` parameters.
+To use the same color scheme in light and dark mode, only set the ``pygments_style`` parameter:

 .. code-block:: python
    :caption: |conf|
    :emphasize-text: PYGMENTS_THEME

-   # Select theme for both light and dark mode
+   # Select a color scheme for light mode
    pygments_style = "PYGMENTS_THEME"
-   # Select a different theme for dark mode
+   # Select a different color scheme for dark mode
    pygments_style_dark = "PYGMENTS_THEME"

-If you only set the :confval:`sphinx:pygments_style` option, the same style will be used in both light and dark modes.
-If you specify a ``pygments_style_dark`` option, different colors will be used in light and dark modes.